 Building the Washington Monument

 L’Enfant’s plan for a monument to honor George Washington was a lot more successful, although once again, it didn’t turn out quite the way he envisioned.
-Though the Continental Congress had approved construction of a monument in 1783, the spot L’Enfant chose stood empty for decades.
+Though the Continental Congress had approved the construction of a monument in 1783, the spot L’Enfant chose stood empty for decades.

 In 1832, Congress commissioned a statue from sculptor Horatio Greenough to mark the 100th anniversary of Washington’s birth.
 Greenough created “Enthroned Washington,” which depicted Washington as a Roman God.
 This statue was first placed in the Capitol Building, then on the East Lawn of the Capitol, and finally ending up in the Smithsonian’s collections.